raspishake/peak-particle-velocity/README.md

 - [PPVmotion-online.ipynb](online/PPVmotion-online.ipynb) for when the station is connected to the network
 - [PPVmotion-offline.ipynb](offline/PPVmotion-offline.ipynb) for when the station is in stand-alone mode

+Some data are provided in the offline folder for testing purposes.
+Please keep the folder structure as it is.

 The file is commented throughout the various steps, however, this is a brief guide to use it:

 1. Insert a valid Raspberry Shake 3D (RS3D) unit code